-Led by ASA Chairman, Lord Smith of Finsbury, two-thirds of the 13-strong Council are independent of industry and the remaining members have a recent or current knowledge of the advertising or media sectors.
+Led by ASA Chairman, David Currie, two-thirds of the 13-strong Council are independent of industry and the remaining members have a recent or current knowledge of the advertising or media sectors.
 Members are appointed through an open recruitment process, with all positions advertised.

 Collectively, the members offer a wide range of skills and experiences, representing the perspectives of a wide cross section of society, including young people, families, charities and consumer groups.